 “Iron carries oxygen through our blood to our muscles and brain, making it crucial for both mental and physical health and performance,” says dietitian Brigitte Zeitlin, RD, owner of BZ Nutrition.
 The mineral is also essential for helping maintain a healthy immune system, regulating body temperature, and digestion and absorption of other nutrients—which explains why a lack of it, known as iron-deficiency anemia, can lead to the symptoms described above.

 12 iron rich foods (that aren’t spinach)

 Some of the top dietary sources of iron come from animals—red meat, liver, shellfish—so the growing popularity of plant-based diets have left us more iron-starved than ever.
-(This is the percentage of vegetarians and vegans that go back to meat.)
 Read on for your ultimate iron rich food grocery list, and other tips for keeping your levels of this vital mineral at healthy levels.

 As far as vegetarian sources of iron go, members of the pulse family rank near the top.
-Cooked lentils have more than three mg per half cup, and are a great source of protein, too.
+Cooked lentils have more than 3 mg per half cup, and are a great source of protein, too.
 Plus, says Zeitlin, their high fibre content helps promote gut health, which in turn promotes absorption of all the minerals we get from food, including iron.
-Learn how much fibre you should eat to prevent disease.

 These shelled edible seeds of the hemp plant (a relative of marijuana that doesn’t have psychoactive effects) are another iron rich food option for vegans—they give you 2 mg in a quarter-cup.
 You can eat these sprinkled over a salad, smoothie, or cereal, enabling you to easily boost the iron content of every meal, along with getting more healthy fats (including omega-6s and omega-3s).
 They are calorie-dense, but they also pack protein, fibre and all nine essential amino acids.